Skip to content

 It is responsible for:

-• resolving which masters can perform which services
+• resolving which resources can perform which services

 • collecting working hours, breaks, days off, and busy intervals